jn653/newStart/README.md

 # newStart
-hello i did it again, i will add more, this is a little bit
+hello i did it again, i will add more, this will work